-The Board of Directors has significantly focused on risk management whether in terms of strategy or operating performance.
-The Risk Management Committee is responsible for ensuring that the Company's risk management is efficient and successful through a strategic plan, target attainment, compliance procedure, and control.
+The Board of Directors has significantly focused on risk management in both the strategy formulation process and the performance drive in order to reduce or limit the risk that will arise.
+The Risk Management Committee is responsible for monitoring that the Company's risk management is efficient and successful through a strategic plan, target attainment, compliance procedure, and control.